Zafar Muhammad Khan: Naval career

 The PNS Ghazi had achieved the first objectives by laying the mines.
 On 23 November, as part of second assignment, PNS Ghazi under Commander Khan began to look for INS Vikrant.
 The mysterious sinking of Ghazi took place on 4 December 1971 during its hunt to find INS Vikrant and/or during the minelaying mission on the Visakhapatnam Port, Bay of Bengal.
 The cause of the sinking is still unknown, and Indian and Pakistani sources have different views.
 Indian officials claim that Indian navy was responsible for sinking of PNS Ghazi.
 However, both the neutral sources and Indian military officials have rejected the Indian version on sinking of PNS Ghazi.
 Pakistani officials state that PNS Ghazi suffered an internal explosion while it was laying mines.
 The internal explosion was the cause of sinking of the submarine.

 In 2003, the Indian Navy again sent its divers to oversee its investigation and the divers recovered some items, including the war logs, officials backup tapes from her computers, and mission files that were displaced in Eastern Naval Command of Indian Navy, but the divers who studied the wreckage confirmed that the submarine must have suffered an internal explosion which blew up its mines and torpedoes.
 Another theory suggests an explosion of hydrogen gas which violently built up inside the submarine while its batteries were being charged underwater.

 In 2010, Lieutenant-General J.F.R Jacob of Eastern Command mentioned in an article that "Ghazi was destroyed in an accident in which Indian Navy was not involved.
 There were many opinions from authors of the Indian side who also shared this skepticism of the Indian Navy’s official stance."

 In 2010, it was reported that Indian navy had destroyed all records of sinking Ghazi submarine.
 Vice admiral G M Hiranandani who was tasked with writing the official history of the navy.
 He stated that he was unable to obtain any old files regarding PNS Ghazi sinking.
 Those old files were destroyed.
 One of the retired navy officers who saw action in 1971 claims that the destruction of the Ghazi papers and those of army in Kolkata depicts the many instances when Indian war history has been delibarelty falsified.
 He further stated that 'We have enough heroes.
 In fog of war, many myth and false hero may have been created and many left unsung'.

-Personal life

-Zafar married Lalarukh Zafar in December 1964 and had one son named Sameer Zafar Khan.